Running APSIM on compute clusters

 - The Single Slot flag specifies whether the job should run on a single CPU slot, or across all available CPUs if unchecked (the default).

-- The output of this process is to either write a single zipfile for uploading, or to directly upload the file to the cluster.
-Its name will be the time when created.
+- The output of this process is to write a single zipfile for uploading.
+Its name will be the time of day when created.

 Using Amazon's EC2 cloud to run APSIM jobs

 can be configured to run a condor cluster - though its pricing policy favours Linux hosts ahead of Windows.

 Given the high network latency between the cloud and our workstations, it's preferable to run the entire cluster inside the cloud: a single master and multiple workers.
 To configure APSIM on the workers, take a vanilla AMI and install the following packages:

 apt-get -y install libxml2 libc6-amd64 mono-runtime libgfortran3 tcl8.5 tcllib tdom